MonashDeepNeuron/HPP/src/chapter1/wsl.md

 ### 2.3 : WSL

 To install WSL, we need to open PowerShell terminal with administrative privileges.
-Click on the Windows Start button (bottom left icon on the taskbar) and type "PowerShell", select "Run as Administrator".
+Click on the Windows Start button (bottom left icon on the sectionbar) and type "PowerShell", select "Run as Administrator".
 This will open a new shell.
 Now run:

 ```ps
 wsl --install -d Ubuntu-20.04